topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 ## Future Plans

-There is a big potential for future improvements which the Polkadot's community can benefit from.
+There is a huge potential for future improvements which the Polkadot's community can benefit from.

-As developers of most parachain implement their own custom modules/pallets it opens the opportunity to cooperate and customize Calamar explorer with UI/UX components and logic tailored to their needs.
+As developers of most parachains implement their own custom modules/pallets it opens the opportunity to cooperate and customize Calamar explorer with UI/UX components and logic tailored to their needs.

-It relates to various XCM transactions which makes it even more complex and the more types will our explorer support the more it make the users' lives easier.
+It relates to various XCM transactions which makes it even more complex and the more types will our explorer support the more it makes the users' lives easier.

-Another request which came to us is to support EVM and WASM smart contracts.
+Another requests which came to us are:

-This is something we are definitely going to explore.
+- supporting EVM and WASM smart contracts,
+- exporting transactions for accounting and taxation purposes,
+- displaying NFTs collections and crowdloans rich data.

 > Please include here
 >